eahlys/EdPaste/README.md

 In case of updating because of a Laravel version change, delete everything under `bootstrap/cache` and run `composer upgrade`.

+# Troubleshooting :
+If you get the "Paste expiration error.", then you need to migrate your database.
+Pastes expiration scheme changed recently, and your database has to be updated.
+Simply run `php artisan migrate` and everything will be good, without any data loss.

 # Contributing :
 You're free to fork this and modify it as you want (according to MIT license), but please don't remove my name at the bottom of each page.
-If you look at the code, you'll notice that all the comments are written in french, as I am a french developer and I don't wan't to waste time translating my own comments.
+If you look at the code, you'll notice that all the comments are written in french, as I am a french developer.
 If you want english comments instead, feel free to ask it, I'll translate all of these.

 # Todo :
 - Admin panel